Rehabilitation Counseling Graduate Program: Mission

-The online program is a Council on Rehabilitation Education (CORE) accredited, 20-course, 60-credit program that can be completed over 8 semesters, in less than 3 years.
+The online program is a Council for Accreditation of Counseling and Related Educational Programs (CACREP) accredited, 20-course, 60-credit program that can be completed over 8 semesters, in less than 3 years.
 Upon completion, students will be awarded a Master of Arts in Rehabilitation Counseling, and will be eligible to sit for the CRC exam.

 ONLINE Program Course of Study